danneu/kog/README.md

   change.
 - Organize the Jetty/Servlet code.
 I have no experience working with Jetty nor Servlets, so I copied Ring's adapter.
 It definitely needs some deliberate TLC.
-- Finish enumerating Status.kt codes.
-- Investigate having a ./gradle/wrapper folder.
-Seems every Kotlin project has this which I assume packages the gradle build step dependency with the project instead of relying on system gradle?
 - Figure how to handle middleware/handlers trying to read the `request.body` InputStream after it has already been consumed upstream.
 For example, maybe consuming it transitions it into some sort of consumed stream type so that you must handle that case?
-- When Kotlin's async/await is stable, I'd like to experiment with migrating to an asynchronous abstraction instead of the current n-thread approach.
 - Multipart: Let handler optionally get a mapping of upload streams instead of temporary files so that it can handle streams directly if it wants.
-- Replace Charsets.getName()/Charset.defaultCharset()
-  with kotlin's `Charsets.UTF_8`.